Swastikmaity-2004/tokyo/README.md

 # Food Call
 - Food Ordering Website

-This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
+This repository hosts the source code for Food Call, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.

 ## Demo